GULEND Faculty & Staff Bios 2024-2025

 Kalie Kowalski, MS, CCC-SLP Speech-Language Pathology Discipline Coordinator and Co-Director of Training. (she/her/hers).
 Kalie Kowalski is an interventionist and educator in the areas of speech language pathology and cultural and linguistic competence.
 As a licensed, ASHA-certified speech language pathologist in Washington, DC and Maryland, Kalie specializes in treating children and adolescents from culturally and linguistically diverse backgrounds who are impacted by early childhood communication delays and disorders.
 In addition to her work as a speech language pathologist, Kalie works as the DEI-CLC Professional Development Associate at the Georgetown University National Center for Cultural Competence (NCCC) and University Center for Excellence in Developmental Disabilities (UCEDD) to promote organizational and systems change in the intellectual and developmental disabilities communities.
 Kalie is an adjunct professor at New York University in the Steinhardt School of Culture, Education, and Human Development and is passionate about educating and mentoring clinicians on providing and advocating for accessible, inclusive, and equitable assessment and intervention services which positively impact the diverse populations that they serve.
 She is a proud Howard University alumna, former MCH trainee (LEND fellow at Georgetown University), AUCD trainee liaison, and graduate of Georgetown University Certificate in Early Intervention Program.

-Lydia holds a lecturer appointment in the Women’s and Gender Studies Program and the Disability Studies Program at Georgetown University.
+Ly holds a lecturer appointment in the Women’s and Gender Studies Program and the Disability Studies Program at Georgetown University.
 They are also an adjunct professorial lecturer in American Studies in the Department of Critical Race, Gender, and Culture Studies at American University.
-Lydia serves as Vice Chair and Past President of the Disability Rights Bar Association and Disability Justice Committee representative on the National Lawyers Guild board.
+Ly serves as Vice Chair and Past President of the Disability Rights Bar Association and Disability Justice Committee representative on the National Lawyers Guild board.
 They are currently creating Disability Justice Wisdom Tarot.

-Lydia was formerly Policy Counsel for Privacy & Data at the Center for Democracy & Technology, focused on algorithmic discrimination and disability; and Director of Policy, Advocacy, & External Affairs at the Autistic Women & Nonbinary Network.
+Ly was formerly Policy Counsel for Privacy & Data at the Center for Democracy & Technology, focused on algorithmic discrimination and disability; and Director of Policy, Advocacy, & External Affairs at the Autistic Women & Nonbinary Network.
 They are a former member of the American Bar Association’s Commission on Disability Rights, visiting faculty at Tufts University, and chairperson of the Massachusetts Developmental Disabilities Council.
 Often, their most important work has no title, job description, or funding, and probably never will.

 Maya Coleman, PhD (Clinical Psychology), MA (Special Education/Learning Disabilities) Director of Reflective Practice and Special Education Discipline Coordinator.
 Maya Coleman is the Executive Director of Hand in Hand Parenting, a non-profit training organization supporting parents, educators, and health professionals worldwide to use connection-based caregiving tools with the children in their care.